 1. SKÚTUSTADAGÍGAR PSEUDO CRATERS

 They are formed when hot lava flows over a wetland and boils the water.
-The steam created from this process caused explosions, which created clusters of pseudo-craters.
+The steam produced by this process caused explosions, forming clusters of pseudo-craters.

-The pseudo craters at Lake Mývatn were formed 2,300 years ago and are some of the largest in the world.
+The pseudo-craters at Lake Mývatn were formed 2,300 years ago and are among the largest in the world.

 The best way to see the pseudo-craters is to take the lovely path around the Skútustadagígar Pond.

-There’s a 2-kilometre trail and a 3-kilometre trail around the lake, which is also very good for bird spotting.
+There are 2-kilometre and 3-kilometre trails around the lake, both very good for bird spotting.

-This is a popular spot for bus groups, so we’d suggest going a bit later in the day if possible, as most tour groups arrive here in the mornings.
+This is a popular spot for bus groups, and it was pretty busy on our last visitsomething relatively unusual in Mŷvatn.
+Our tip would be to go a bit later in the day, as most tour groups arrive in the morning.

 2. KÁLFASTRÖND